usedgoodreads/usedgoodreads/README.md

     docker-compose down

-Get a shell in a backend container for development, dependencies are up, and ports exposed on the host
+Get a shell in a app container for development, dependencies are up, and ports exposed on the host

-    docker-compose run --entrypoint bash --service-ports backend
+    docker-compose run --entrypoint bash --service-ports app

 The idea is to build the images once.
 We then mount the app directory into the corresponding running container.